Seahawks training camp Day 10: Receiver DK Metcalf shows he’s ready to make his NFL debut

 Running back J.D.
 McKissic also left practice late with an undisclosed injury.

-DT Jarran Reed was also again absent, with Carroll saying on Monday he is away dealing with a family issue, while TE Ed Dickson also remained absent as the team considers whether he needs surgery on his knee.
+DT Jarran Reed was again absent, with Carroll saying Monday he is away dealing with a family issue, while TE Ed Dickson also remained absent as the team considers whether he needs surgery on his knee.
 TE Jacob Hollister was also again out dealing with a groin injury.

-And LB Bobby Wagner was present but again watched as he is expected to be sidelined for a week or so following a platelet-rich plasma procedure a few days ago.
+And LB Bobby Wagner was present but again watched as he is expected to be sidelined for a week or so after a platelet-rich plasma procedure a few days ago.

 Quotable

 “I know a lot of things I need to work on so I try to sharpen that up in my game.
-But yeah the confidence is definitely big.
-Having a full season and being able to play in the NFL is a great feeling,” running back Chris Carson on having a different feeling in camp this year after playing in 14 games after having played just four games in his rookie season.
+But, yeah, the confidence is definitely big.
+Having a full season and being able to play in the NFL is a great feeling,” running back Chris Carson on having a different feeling in camp this year after playing in 14 games, 10 more than in his rookie season.

 Next up

-With a game on Thursday, the Seahawks will hold a light practice on Wednesday morning at the VMAC.
+With a game Thursday, the Seahawks will hold a light practice Wednesday morning at the VMAC.
 The practice is closed to the public.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.